 - 1.3.1.1.
-It is recommended that the selection of the figures and the composition of Programmes Q, 1, 2, 3 and 4 follow the rules as applied to World Championships.
-At least three programmes (e.g. Known, Free, and Unknown Programmes) are normally required, but see Sporting Code, Section 6, paragraph 1.3.1.7.b). - 1.3.1.2.
-The decision on the number of competitors who will have to fly the Final Freestyle Programme will be left to the organisers, but should be handled similarly to the Rules for World Championships.
+It is recommended that the selection of the figures and the composition of Programmes Q, 1, 2 and 3 follow the rules as applied to Advanced World and Continental Championships.
+At least three programmes (i.e. Known, Free, and Unknown) are normally required but see Sporting Code, Section 6, paragraph 1.3.1.8.b). - 1.3.1.2.
+The decision on the number of competitors who will have to fly the Second Unknown Programme will be left to the organisers, but should be handled similarly to the Rules for World Championships.